The 5 Pillars of CPTED: Maintenance

 Throughout our examination of crime prevention through environmental design (CPTED), we’ve looked at a lot of property crime statistics.
 We don’t need to repeat them all here.

-Two million fewer is great.
+Having two million fewer cases is great.
 But now is not the time for complacency when it comes to protecting your property or business.

 But in addition to better technology, we’re also approaching crime prevention in a much more holistic and proactive way than we ever did before.